Daviey52/Automation/README.md

 Looking through the documents left behind there is some important contact info in the form of email addresses and phone numbers.

-Unfortunately it’s mixed in with a bunch of useless notes.
+Unfortunately it’s mixed in with alot of of useless notes.

 Your job is to find the needles in the haystack.